yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 </figure>
 </p>

-Unfortunately, the [12 year old announcement of that preference](https://www.reddit.com/r/announcements/comments/ddz0s/reddit_wants_your_permission_to_use_your_data_for/) reveals that it really only applies to voting data that is not publicly available.
+Unfortunately, the (12 year old) [announcement of that preference](https://www.reddit.com/r/announcements/comments/ddz0s/reddit_wants_your_permission_to_use_your_data_for/) reveals that it actually applies only to voting data that is not publicly available.

 The Reddit [user agreement](https://www.redditinc.com/policies/user-agreement) seems to disallow scraping: